 No one said that pride was logical.

-2. Start an online “discernment” ministry.
+1. Start an online “discernment” ministry.
 There is an art to the discernment ministry.
-I’m always impressed at how someone can write a post smashing Rob Bell by citing something by Mark Driscoll can then turn around and smash Driscoll in the next post (or paragraph).
-That takes serious skill.
-Although I’m not sure it’s what Jude had in mind when he exhorted us to contend for the faith.
+I’m always impressed at how someone can write a post smashing theological progressives/liberals/whatever-you-want-to-call-them by citing a conservative celebrity pastor can then turn around and smash said conservative celebrity in the next post (or paragraph).
+That takes serious skill, though I’m not sure it’s what Jude had in mind when he exhorted us to contend for the faith.

-3. Post about sex.
-You’ll be guaranteed to get the wrong kind of traffic, but you’ll probably get a boost (and maybe someone will stop and read a gospel appeal…)
+4. Post about sex.
+It can be pretty much anything.
+In fact, the more likely it is to set off Covenant Eyes or send a warning to your accountability buddies with X3 Watch, the better.
+You’ll be pretty much guaranteed to get the wrong kind of traffic, but you’ll probably get a boost (and maybe someone will stop and read a gospel appeal…)

 Did I miss any?